taufik-nurrohman/kirby-minify/README.md

     to compression (e.g. compression of inline CSS and JavaScript code causes them to break) can be submitted [here][bug/minify].
- 2. The `minify\` folder in this project contains the contents of the [@taufik-nurrohman/minify](https://github.com/taufik-nurrohman/minify) repository.
+ 2. The `minify\` folder in this project contains the contents of the [PHP Minify](https://github.com/taufik-nurrohman/minify) repository.
 Ideally, it should be set as a [Git sub-module](https://git-scm.com/book/en/v2/Git-Tools-Submodules), however I decided to do a manual copy and paste of the files and folders to make it easier for users to install this plugin.
 Not everyone understands how to bring Git sub-modules into the project after doing a `git clone`.
 Git archive also won’t merge sub-modules